 Our Affiliates

 The Center has created an Affiliates program for researchers across all career stages seeking more opportunities for high-level discussion and collaboration.
 Affiliates have the opportunity to create research collaborations across universities and apply for small grants and are invited to attend additional internal Center talks and workshops.
-If you’re interested in becoming an affiliate, email the Center coordinator, Will Blakey, at wblakey@ad.unc.edu for information on the next admission cycle.
+We are not currently accepting new affiliates, but feel welcome to reach out to Center manager Sam Pratt sampratt@unc.edu to express interest in future events and admission cycles.

 Meltem Yucel - Duke University - primary interest lies in development of social cognition and morality.
 Specifically, in explaining how humans perceive rule violations, why they respond to rule violations, whether this changes with age, and how their interventions may serve evolutionary functions.